zdanek/maverick/modules/vision.md

 `maverick start vision_seek`
 To enable it by default on boot, set a localconf parameter:
 `"maverick_vision::vision_seek::active": true`
 Note that the hardware support for the Seek Thermal camera is automatically applied during a configure run if the camera is plugged in and detected.
-To force this support to be installed if building a platform that the Seek is likely to be used with, set localconf parameter:
+To force this support to be installed if building a platform that the Seek is likely to be used with, refer to the [hardware documentation for Seek Thermal devices](/modules/hardware#seek-thermal-cameras).
-`"maverick_hardware::seekthermal_install": true`

 Image of lunch, without dead pixel correction applied:
 <img src="media/thermal-lunch.jpg" width="50%">